Episode 15 – How to improve your posture

 1. Identify environmental factors

-Environment has a big impact on your posture.
-Whether its your physical environment or daily repeated actions, keep an eye on them.
+The environment has a big impact on your posture.
+Whether it’s your physical environment or daily repeated actions, keep an eye on them.
 Here are some questions to help eliminate contributing factors:

 What are your daily actions (what do you spend most your time doing)?